LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 </figure>

 But we can do one better: we can straighten the whole grid.
-While the grid extraction from the previous section might have been doable with machine learning, I don't think this straightening could be.
+While the grid extraction from the previous section might have been done with machine learning, I don't think this straightening can be.

 [PyImageSearch]: https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/

 [PyImageSearch][PyImageSearch] has a great Python tutorial on how to do this.
 I've recreated the code and their explanations here in Julia.
 It was slightly harder than using OpenCV in Python because I had to write more of the functions myself.

-Firstly our points should be in a consistent order so that we map the top-left point of the quadrilateral to the top-left point of the rectangle and so on.
+Firstly our points should be in a consistent order.
+This is so that we map the top-left point of the quadrilateral to the top-left point of the rectangle and so on.
 As a sanity check, we can do the following:

 {%highlight julia %}
 function order_points(corners)